ZMizgalski/To_Do_Application/README.md

 ## !
 Deliverables and Evaluation Criteria !

-I have implemented the entire application for this showcase.
+I have implemented the entire application for this showcase as Corrected / Improved

 ### Asynchronous Notification

+(Security) - I have included sanitation and application vulnerabilities protection mechanisms, such as CSRF, CSP, etc.

+#### Changes made for asynchronous notifications

 (BackgroundTaskQueue) - To prevent the main thread from being blocked, I implemented BackgroundTaskQueue class, which handles background tasks in the queue using python threading.
 After each request, new (background task) is appended to the queue using the add_task function.
 These tasks are then executed in the background.
 To enhance efficiency and reduce unnecessary CPU usage, task_queue.get utilizes a timeout of 0.5, which can minimize excessive waiting.
 The BackgroundTaskQueue allows for the configuration of num_workers, thereby enabling the management of a specified number of background workers for task execution.

-(Security) - I have included sanitation and application vulnerabilities protection mechanisms, such as CSRF, CSP, etc.
+#### Streaming updates

 When a user submits a task request, my system follows this process:
   1. Verifies the CSRF token, CSP and common vulnerabilities using (flask-talisman, flask-WTF, Flask-Limiter)
   2. Validates the payload through Marshmallow schema (TaskDTOSchema, TaskDTOUpdateSchema)
   3. Updates the database synchronously
   4. After the update, the system reliably dispatches a new socket event to the background task queue for asynchronous execution in _worker_loop, ensuring optimal performance in the main thread.
 (BackgroundTaskQueue)
+  5. Events are populated to the connected clients

-For new clients, backend transmits all latest tasks sorted_by task_id when socket connection is established.
-This ensures that tasks remain ordered during page refreshes and seamlessly integrates with Angular's @for (...; trackBy: task.id) functionality.
+For new clients, the backend fires a 'tasks' event that sends all recent tasks sorted_by task_id when a socket connection is established.
+This ensures that tasks are kept in order during page refreshes and integrates seamlessly with Angular's @for (...; trackBy: task.id) functionality.

-Summary:
+#### Key concepts

+State Order List:
   1. The CSRF_TOKEN cookie is sent to the user for each request
   2. CSP policy is applied with all scripts being nonced.
 The flask renders template with render_template function and nonce is applied to ngCspDirective and the meta="nonce" tag in index.html.
   3. New client initiates a socket connection via flask-socketIO.
-  4. Using 'tasks' socket event all latests tasks are sended to the client as (background task) instead of using provided (@GET /api/tasks)
+  4. Using 'tasks' socket event all latests tasks are sended to the client as (background task) instead of using provided (@GET /api/tasks) only on 'connect'
-  5. Each task update is added to the background tasks queue for subsequent execution. (add, remove, update)
+  5. Each task modification from request is added to the (background tasks) queue for subsequent execution. (add, remove, update)

 ### RxJS Integration

+(Security) - CSP_NONCE is applied with ngCspDirective and the CSRF token is retrieved from the cookie and appended to the headers on each request.

+#### Streaming updates

 I employed NgRx/Effects and NgRx/Store to manage distinct socket events ('add', 'delete', 'update') (FASocketService) through RxJS's merge() operator and task management actions with http calls.
 Each event is mapped to specific action processed through a dedicated reducer (FATasksEffects), enhancing the application's scalability for future expansion.

-(Security) - CSP_NONCE is applied with ngCspDirective and the CSRF token is retrieved from the cookie and appended to the headers on each request.

 (FATasksEffects) - This system is responsible for managing all actions related to tasks, including actions dispatched in components related to task management and socket events, such as loading notifications, tasks loading, and tasks management.